jamezmca/learn-to-code/course notes/html_css.md

 <p>Paragraph - for any generic text (non-heading text)</p>
 ```

 **Miscellaneous Tags** concern themselves with the workings of all other HTML tag functionalities.
-There's loads of them but 20% of them are used 80% of the time.
+There's loads of them but only 20% of them do 80% of the work.
 You can read more about them [here](https://www.w3schools.com/tags/) but the main ones are as follows:

 * ```<input/>```
     * for user inputs such as text, dates, files and so on (self-closing)